whoi-glider/argo_traj_box/README.md

 The flag --markers will show the deployment and last transmission locations of all floats which pass through the box.

+New flag "years" will now show a set number of years beyond when the float first entered the box. e.g. "python main.py -20 -50 -10 -40 --years .1 --box --line" The number of years is a float and need not be integer.

 That is all.
 Carry on.